 Swallowing may seem like a simple task, since it is typically automatic, however, it is actually complex, involving varied nerves and muscles.
 Dysphagia or impaired swallowing, can affect oral, pharyngeal and/or esophageal stages.
 Some examples of medical diagnoses that may have dysphagia as a characteristic symptom are: CVA or stroke, Parkinson's Disease, (aspiration) pneumonia, tracheostomy, laryngectomy and dehydration.
 A swallow specialist targets reducing a person's risk of aspiration (foreign mattter passing through the vocal cords) and assisting in maintaining their nutritional status.
 Speech/swallow therapy addresses texture modification (least restrictive food/liquid consistency that a person can tolerate), compensatory strategies for safety and therapeutic exercises for strength, movement and coordination of the related muscles.

-SPEECH THERAPY FOR KIDS AND ADULTS
+SPEECH THERAPY FOR TEENS AND ADULTS

 Here at Aspen Rehab Coral Springs, our experienced Speech Therapists are skilled in addressing many areas of need for your patients.